apache/incubator-crail-website/documentation/index.md

 The Crail I/O stack consists of a set of components.
 Typically only a subset of the components are required for a particular use case (e.g., Spark, Hadoop, Hive, etc.) or hardware setup (e.g., RDMA, TCP, Flash, etc.).
 Here is a list of the components together with their GitHub repository.

-* [Crail Store](https://github.com/zrlio/crail): The backbone for all I/O operations across distributed storage resource.
+* <a href="{{ site.base }}/community/">Crail Store</a>: The backbone for all I/O operations across distributed storage resource.
 Includes both the RDMA/DRAM and the NVMf/Flash storage tier.
 * [Crail-Blkdev](https://github.com/zrlio/crail-blkdev): A Crail storage tier for shared volume storage.
 * [Crail-Netty](https://github.com/zrlio/crail-netty): A Crail TCP/DRAM storage tier built on top of Netty.
 * [Crail-Spark-IO](https://github.com/zrlio/crail-spark-io): A module including Crail-based Shuffle and Broadcast plugins for Spark.